API Documentation

 Detection rule, flag values based on other series and threshold.

-Set values to Nan based on comparison of another timeseries with a threshold value.
+Correct values based on comparison of another time series with a threshold value.

 The argument ufunc is a tuple containing an operator function (i.e. ‘>’, ‘<’, ‘>=’, ‘<=’).
 These are passed using their named equivalents, e.g. in numpy: np.greater, np.less, np.greater_equal, np.less_equal.
 This function essentially does the following: ufunc(series, threshold_series).
 The argument is passed as a tuple to bypass RuleSet logic.